 One of the best ways you can help the ACLU of Wisconsin defend the First Amendment in Wisconsin is by becoming a trained volunteer legal observer.

 As legal observers, volunteers can commit to being among others who are free speech defenders, but aren’t expected to attend every rally – volunteers pick which protests to observe with neutrality and can choose not to volunteer at protests where they wish to participate.
-To find out when the next legal observer training is scheduled, contact email@example.com.
+Find out when the next legal observer training is scheduled.